Metlifecare turns to a profit in 2013 after merger

-Metlifecare turned to a profit in 2013 after merger boosted property portfolio
+Metlifecare turns to a profit in 2013 after merger boosts property portfolio

 By Tina Morrison

-Metlifecare posted a profit of $120.3 million in the year ended June 30, from a loss of $141.7 million in 2012 when it wrote down the value of its property portfolio by $99.8 million.
-Revenue rose 44 percent to $92.2 million as it increased sales by 214 percent to 113 and resales by 44 percent to 424.
+The Auckland-based company posted a profit of $120.3 million in the year ended June 30, from a loss of $141.7 million in 2012 when it wrote down the value of its portfolio by $99.8 million.
+Revenue rose 44 percent to $92.2 million as it increased unit sales by 214 percent to 113 and resales by 44 percent to 424.

 “We were particularly pleased with our sales and resales results which reflect the ongoing demand for homes in our villages and continue the steady increase in volumes we have seen over the last three years,” chairman Peter Brown said in a statement.
 “We are looking forward to another successful year as we realise the benefits of scale and invest in growth.”

 Retirement village stocks are among the 15 best performing companies on the New Zealand stock exchange the past year as investors anticipate growth supported by an ageing population.
-Shares in Metlifecare have surged 26 percent in the past year, while shares in rival Ryman Healthcare have advanced 91 percent and Summerset Group Holdings has gained 63 percent.
+Shares in Metlifecare have advanced 26 percent in the past year, while shares in rival Ryman Healthcare have surged 91 percent and Summerset Group Holdings has gained 63 percent.